IMPORTANT COVID-19 UPDATE:

 Like many of you, Midland Free is paying close attention to updates from organizations that are monitoring the illness, like the Centers for Disease Control & Prevention (CDC) as well as state and local health and safety officials:

 Please also extend an extra measure of grace to each other as we walk through the next few weeks together.
-Remember that each of us will have varying levels of sensitivity and concern about this situation.
+Remember that each of us will have varying levels of sensitivity and concern about this situation, particularly as we emerge from shelter in place.
 Please be politely and lovingly clear about your own personal boundaries and respect those who may have personal boundaries more protective than your own.

 Thank you for your patience and flexibility as we navigate this uncharted territory together.
 Let's commit to praying for those who have been impacted by the virus, check on our neighbors, be ready to serve others in our community, and pray for the spread to end.